Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Conclusion and Future Works

 \section{Conclusion and Future Works}

 This paper presents the first large-scale empirical study of real-world faults in Model Context Protocol (MCP) software systems.
-To achieve this, we manually analyzed and labeled 407 MCP-specific closed GitHub issues collected from 443 MCP server repositories.
+To achieve this, we manually analyzed and labeled 407 MCP-specific closed GitHub issues collected from 279 MCP server repositories.
 The resulting analysis led to the construction of a taxonomy of MCP-specific faults comprising five high-level categories, with faults related to \textit{server setting}, \textit{server/tool configuration}, and \textit{server/host configuration} emerging as the most prevalent in practice.
-To assess the validity of the proposed taxonomy, we conducted a survey with 41 MCP practitioners, whose responses confirm both the completeness and practical relevance of the identified fault categories.
+To assess the validity of the proposed taxonomy, we conducted a survey with 41 MCP practitioners, whose responses confirm both the completeness and practical relevance of the identified MCP-specific fault categories.
 Furthermore, our empirical analysis highlights clear differences between the characteristics of MCP-specific faults and those of non-MCP faults in MCP-based software systems.
 The findings of this study provide actionable guidance for practitioners by identifying the most error-prone and critical components of MCP servers, enabling developers to prioritize robustness and reliability during system design and implementation.
-From a research perspective, this work establishes a foundational understanding of MCP-related faults and can serve as a baseline for the development of automated techniques and tools for fault detection, diagnosis, and repair in MCP-based systems.
+From a research perspective, this work establishes a foundational understanding of MCP-related faults and can serve as a baseline for empirical studies, benchmarks, and automated techniques for fault detection, diagnosis, prioritization, and repair in MCP-based systems.
 As future work, we plan to expand the scope of this study by analyzing MCP clients and incorporating longitudinal data to examine how fault patterns evolve as MCP matures.
-Moreover, we intend to investigate automated and learning-based approaches for proactively identifying MCP-related faults and mitigating their impact, thereby further improving the reliability and trustworthiness of AI-enabled software systems built upon MCP.
+Moreover, we intend to investigate benchmark construction, boundary-contract conformance, and learning-based approaches for proactively identifying and mitigating MCP-related faults, thereby further improving the reliability and trustworthiness of AI-enabled software systems built upon MCP.